cs207team3/cs207-FinalProject/README.md

 ------

 ### Library Installation:
 All the code related to this library can be found in this repository.
-This includes the NASA polynomials stored as an SQL database `nasa.sqlite` in order to calculate the backwards reaction rate coefficients for reversible elementary reactions.
+This includes the NASA polynomial coefficients stored as an SQL database `nasa.sqlite` in order to calculate the backwards reaction rate coefficients for reversible elementary reactions.

 To install this library and run the test suite:
 1. Download or clone this repository.